orizens/sublime-angular2-snippets/README.md

-# Angular 2 TypeScript Snippets for SublimeText
+# Angular (2nd Generation) TypeScript Snippets for SublimeText

 These snippets have been migrated from [john papa's Visual Studio Snippets](https://github.com/johnpapa/vscode-angular2-snippets)